Subscribers

 4. In the **Create Subscribers** drawer, click **CSV Import**.

-5. In the **CSV Import** drawer, upload the CSV, map the email column to **Email**, map useful columns to **Name** or custom fields, choose optional tags or sequence enrollment, and click **Import**.
+5. In the **CSV Import** drawer, upload the CSV file, map the email column to **Email**, map useful columns to **Name** or custom fields, choose any optional tags or sequence enrollment, and click **Import**.

-6. After the import finishes, filter by the import tag or use **Search subscribers** to search for a few sample subscribers and confirm the data landed correctly.
+6. After the import finishes, filter by the import tag or use **Search subscribers** to find a few sample subscribers.
+Confirm that the subscriber records show the expected email addresses, names, tags, and custom field values.

-7. Use export only after setting the search, status, tag, sequence, segment, or cold-subscriber filters you want included in the file.
-Then select the rows, open **Bulk Actions**, and choose **Export**.
+7. Use export only after you set the search, status, tag, sequence, segment, or cold-subscriber filters that should be included in the file.
+Confirm the table shows the subscribers you want to export, then select the rows, open **Bulk Actions**, and choose **Export**.

-- **Prepare your CSV:** include one email column, use clear column names, remove obvious duplicates, and keep tag or field values consistent.
+- **Prepare your CSV:** include one email column, use clear column names, choose the duplicate CSV row with the correct details or merge needed details into one row before removing the extra duplicate rows, and keep tag or field values consistent.

 - **Map columns carefully:** connect each CSV column to the correct Mailrith field.
-If a column contains data you do not need, leave it unmapped instead of creating unnecessary fields.
+If a CSV column contains information you do not need, leave that column unmapped instead of creating unnecessary fields.

-- **Apply tags during import:** add source, campaign, event, or interest tags so the new contacts are easy to target immediately.
+- **Apply tags during import:** add source, campaign, event, or interest tags so the imported subscribers are easy to target immediately.

 - **Confirm consent before importing:** import only people who belong in the workspace and who you are allowed to contact.

-Bulk actions are powerful because they change many records at once.
+Bulk actions can change many subscriber records at once.
 Select individual rows or the current page, open **Bulk Actions**, then choose the action you need: **Add Tag**, **Remove Tag**, **Add to Sequence**, **Remove from Sequence**, **Export**, or **Delete**.
-Before confirming, check the selected count and filter context.
+Before you confirm the bulk action, check that the selected count and current filters match the subscriber records you intend to change.

 For a deeper walkthrough of CSV preparation, mapping, background import jobs, exports, and bulk safety checks, read [Subscriber Imports, Exports, and Bulk Actions](https://mailrith.com/docs/subscriber-imports-exports.md).